-This section briefly describes how annuities work to aid consideration of how much to pay from a pooled annuity and how to change it.
-The examples are intended to be simplistic and in reality, there would be additional allowances for other factors such as inflation and expenses including an allowance for a profit margin for the product provider.
+This section briefly describes how annuities work to aid consideration of how much to pay from an innovative income stream and how to change it.
+The examples are intended to be simplistic, and, in reality, there would be additional allowances for other factors such as inflation and expenses including an allowance for a profit margin for the product provider.